nathanheidacker/checkbox-cnn/README.md

 ### Option 1: Bash scripts <a name="2.2"></a>
 If bash is available in the testing environment, simply run `bash setup.sh` with the current working directory as the root directory of the cloned repository.
 This will automatically build a Docker image of the project and spin up a docker container of the image, as well as open an interactive bash terminal so that commands can be executed.
 If you quit the terminal, you can reopen it without recreating the Docker image by running `bash run.sh` instead.

+Docker containers do not have access to GPUs, so they are incapable of training.
+If you want to train the model yourself, please use option 3.

 ### Option 2: Manually create docker container <a name="2.3"></a>
 If you'd like to create a Docker environment manually, you can do so with the provided Docker file.
 Simply run the following command at the root directory:
 ```